MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 processes on the hosting machine.
 There is no way to view the data or the code inside the enclave from the outside, even with a debugger.

-The way Always Encrypted in SQL Server v.Next uses secure enclaves is illustrated on the following diagram:
+The way Always Encrypted in SQL Server vNext uses secure enclaves is illustrated on the following diagram:

 When parsing an application’s query, the SQL Server Engine determines if